Smyrna, Georgia: Private projects

 In 1991, the city began a community redevelopment project known as "Market Village," in order to create a well-defined downtown.
 Included were a community center and 28000 sqft public library.
 A mixed retail and residential district was modeled after an early 1900s city village, including a square with a fountain.
 This, and other expansions have revitalized the downtown area.
 Further redevelopment has occurred throughout the city—including thousands of new homes – mostly cluster homes, townhouse and condo communities replacing older neighborhoods.
 The population has risen as a result of redevelopment, a few annexations, and Smyrna's location as a residential suburb in the Northwest center of metro Atlanta.

-There are additional mixed retail/residential/office redevelopments near the city center, including Jonquil Plaza, Belmont Hills plaza, and The Crossings.

 Public projects

 In September 2019, the James M. Cox Foundation gave $6 million to the PATH Foundation, which will connect the Silver Comet Trail terminus in Smyrna to the Atlanta Beltline.
 It is expected to be completed by 2022.
 The combined length of the Silver Comet and the Beltline will make it the longest paved trail surface in the U.S., totaling approximately 300 mi; one could travel from Atlanta to Anniston, Alabama via the trail alone.